Skip to main content Skip to navigation Skip to footer

 • rdc repo secret puts your credentials outside the repo image.

 • get returns a digest, never the value.
+Rotate when you forget; don’t peek.

 Secrets the fork can’t follow.

-Next: Networking & Domains.
+Next: Backup & Restore.